Pemphigoid: Cause

+Trauma, burns, lymphedema, phototherapy, and radiation have been implicated in a very small number of cases.

 Pathophysiology

-The pathophysiology of bullous pemphigoid consists of two major components, which are immunologic and inflammatory.
-In the immunologic component, autoantibodies act against the hemidesmosomal bullous pemphigoid antigens BP230 (BPAg1) and BP 180(BPAg2 or type XVII collagen) which are located at the lamina lucida of the basement membrane zone.
+The pathophysiology of bullous pemphigoid consists of two major components: immunologic and inflammatory.
+In the immunologic component, autoantibodies act against the hemidesmosomal bullous pemphigoid antigens BP230 (BPAg1) and BP180 (BPAg2 or type XVII collagen), located in the lamina lucida of the basement membrane zone.
 These antigens play an important role in the adhesion complexes that promote epithelial-stromal adhesion.
 The predominant subclass of antibodies that acts against the antigens is IgG4.
 IgG1 and IgG2 antibodies are less frequently detected compared to IgG4 antibodies, while IgG3 antibodies are usually absent.
-When the autoantibodies bind specifically to the target antigens, the complement system and mast cells are activated, thereby representing the inflammatory component.
+When the autoantibodies bind specifically to the target antigens, the complement system and mast cells are activated, representing the inflammatory component.
 Inflammatory cells such as neutrophils and eosinophils are then attracted to the affected area.
 They are postulated to release proteolytic enzymes which degrade the hemidesmosomal proteins, resulting in blister formation.

 Other potential contributory factors including genetic factors, environmental exposures to infections and drugs as well as the phenomenon of epitope spreading are also known to cause bullous pemphigoid.

 Diagnosis

-Diagnosis of bullous pemphigoid includes clinical assessment, skin biopsy for histopathology and direct immunofluorescence, indirect immunofluorescence and ELISA test.
+Diagnosis of bullous pemphigoid includes clinical assessment, skin biopsy for histopathology and direct immunofluorescence, indirect immunofluorescence and the ELISA test.
 Among all, direct immunofluorescence is the gold standard for diagnosis of bullous pemphigoid.